 Participants in the debates on math education argue about many things, but they seem to agree on at least one idea: math teachers should know math, the more the better.
 Unfortunately, many math teachers in the United States have not studied math much beyond the classes they teach.
 Others have, but found that college-level mathematics courses are not all that related to the material they teach.

 One solution lies in developing preservice and inservice education that helps teachers develop more depth of understanding of pre-college math.
 Zalman Usiskin considers this field a part of applied math, and calls it "Teachers' Mathematics".
 Ideally, each math teacher and each math department would be engaged in continuous studying of teachers' mathematics, in a way that is intimately connected with classroom teaching.
-Unfortunately, given how little preparation time teachers have, much of this has to happen at conferences and during summer institutes.
+Unfortunately, given how little preparation time teachers have, much of this has to happen at conferences and during summer workshops.

 On this page, I link to lessons in teachers' mathematics which I have used with middle school and high school teachers.
 Most of the lessons are based on ideas that are accessible to students, though not at the same depth.